sle-js/lib-Tool.SL/README.md

 ### Precedence

 The following table lists the operators and their associated precedence.
+Although these operators have not been included into the grammar this serves as a working list.

 | Operators | Description |
 |-----------|-------------|